meta-blog/Danto-multilingual/content/us/posts/How to Bake a Cake.md

 ---
-title: "How to B"ake a Cake"
+title: "How to Bake a Cake"
 series:
   - My first Series
 how_to: